illuminate3/vedette-depricated/README.md

 User Management Skeleton based on several Laravel packages provided by the laravel community.

+## Version
+0.5.0

+* Fork Steve Montambeault's Cpanel package into Vedette (Keep Steve's authorship but change out PSR naming)
+* Redo views to allow a more generic approach to using in main app
+* Add in some missing functions that Brunogaspar's package includes
+* Use anahkiasen/former for forms

 # Requirements
 * Bootstrap 3.x
 * Font-Awesome 4.x